dvoong/voong_finance_3/README.md

 ## Testing

-You will need to download the Chrome driver for Selenium, find this on the internet.
+You will need to download the Chrome driver for Selenium, http://chromedriver.chromium.org/downloads.

 Use the following command to run all tests.